deepinsights-analytica/mdpi-arci2021-paper/README.md

 ### Oliver Mey, André Schneider, Olaf Enge-Rosenblatt, Dirk Mayer, Christian Schmidt, Samuel Klein and Hans-Georg Herrmann

-This GitHub repository is part of a paper submission to the MDPI Journal *Processes*, Special Issue *Process Control and Smart Manufacturing for Industry 4.0* (see <REFERENCE>).
+This GitHub repository is part of a paper submission to the MDPI Journal *Processes*, Special Issue *Process Control and Smart Manufacturing for Industry 4.0* (see https://www.mdpi.com/2227-9717/9/7/1108).

 *(Please be patient.
 This repository is under construction.)*